Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 began secretly pursuing peace talks with the US and the UK.

-It's not going so well.
+Hey, it's not going so well.

-It's not looking good for Germany.
+It's not looking good for Germany,

 Yeah.